 \subsection{Active engineering with correlations}

 With the goal of narrowing the bath distribution in mind, we now discuss how to use correlated states.
-As for the superconducting qubit case, we first note that the idealized state for narrowing is given by
+As for the superconducting qubit case, we first note that the idealised state for narrowing is given by

 This state has a Bloch vector that is (anti-)parallel with the field $\vec{B}_m$ for negative (positive) values of $m$.
-Therefore, it results in an increase in magnetization for $m<0$ and in a decrease of magnetization for $m>0$.
+Therefore, it results in an increase in magnetisation for $m<0$ and in a decrease of magnetisation for $m>0$.
 However, we are not aware of a strategy to prepare this state in an experiment.

 Therefore, we turn to the quantum sensing protocol introduced in Ref.~\cite{Jackson2022}, which relies on Ramsey interferometry~\cite{Degen2017} to prepare correlated states.
-According to Eq.~\eqref{eq:sq-mare}, the dissipative terms are negligible whenever we operate the qubit far from Hartmann-Hahn resonance; however, the Overhauser field is always present, and allows the qubit to sense the bath magnetization.
+According to Eq.~\eqref{eq:sq-mare}, the dissipative terms are negligible whenever we operate the qubit far from Hartmann-Hahn resonance; however, the Overhauser field is always present, and allows the qubit to sense the bath magnetisation.
 For $\Omega=0,$ the MARE reduces to

 Preparing the state $|\psi_m\rangle = (|\!\uparrow_z\rangle+i|\!\downarrow_z\rangle)/\sqrt{2}$, letting it evolve according to Eq.~\eqref{eq:MAREsense}, and rotating the state back to the $xz$-plane (the plane in which $\vec{B}_m$ lies), we obtain the state